-When fabric is dry to the touch, place your batik piece in between two sheets of newspaper/craft paper.
+When fabric is dry to the touch, place your batik piece in between two sheets of paper towel or craft paper.
 Set iron setting to max and turn off the steamer.
-Move the iron over the whole image until until the newspaper/craft paper is saturated with wax.
+Move the iron over the whole image until until the paper towel/craft paper is saturated with wax.
 Then remove all the wax-saturated paper and place new sheets of paper under and over the batik.
 Repeat the process until no more wax is absorbed.

 With ironing, the batik piece will always have a wax residue which gives a slightly stiff parchment-like feeling to touch.

 Show us your one-of-a-kind creation!
 Use #terataimalaysia on your social.